 1959 - In April the fallout of the Great Leap Forward sees Mao resign as chairman of the People's Republic, although he remains chairman of the CCP.
 Mao tells the party Central Committee, "The chaos was on a grand scale, and I take responsibility.
 I am a complete outsider when it comes to economic construction, and I understand nothing about industrial planning."

-"Moderates", including State President Liu Shaoqi and Party General Secretary Deng Xiaoping, subsequently take over direction of the republic and begin to restore the economy.
+"Moderates", including State President Liu Shaoqi and Party General Secretary Deng Xiaoping, subsequently take over management of the republic and begin to restore the economy.

 The school system is reorganised to accommodate the work schedule of communes and factories.
 Intellectuals and scholars are "reeducated" to accept that their participation in manual labour is needed to remove "bourgeois" influences.
-The education movement will become increasingly militant.
+The education movement becomes increasingly militant.

 China's traditional respect for learning and the experience of age is turned on its head.
 Many cultural artefacts are damaged or destroyed.
 Cultural expression is severely curtailed.
 Religious practices are suppressed.